BryantJMoy/BryantJMoy.github.io/Projects/Mayoral_Email_Archive.md

 title: Mayoral Email Archive
 ---

 The mayoral email archive is a novel dataset that includes non-private emails archived from the inboxes and sent boxes of mayors between January 1, 2018, and March 31, 2018.
 I collected these emails via a series of open records requests sent out in the summer of 2018.
-The open records requests were initially apart of a project on social pressure and mayoral responsiveness that was published in the *Journal of Experimental Political Science* in 2020.
+The open records requests were initially apart of a project on social pressure and mayoral responsiveness that was published in the *Journal of Experimental Political Science* in 2021.

 I am currently downloading, parsing, and cleaning the email records.
-After the cleaning process is complete, I will incorporate the emails into my current research agenda on local governments.
+After the cleaning process is complete, I will incorporate the emails into my research agenda on local governance.

 ## Research Associated With Mayoral Emails